canonical/opendkim-operator/docs/index.md

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
 For opendkim.

-This charm will make operating OpenDKIM simple and straightforward for email adminitration teams through Juju's clean interface.
+This charm will make operating OpenDKIM simple and straightforward for email administration teams through Juju's clean interface.

 ## In this documentation